pyncz/cw-constructor/README.md

 # cw-constructor

-Apply nft traits for a token and render metadata on the fly
+Equip nft traits for a token and render metadata on the fly

 ## Projects